TeaCup-o7/TKBankBot/ReadMe.md

-Discord NexusTk Bank Bot
+#Discord NexusTk Bank Bot

 Discord NexusTk Bank Bot is a Python 3.11 based web scraper used to track changes in individual characters and report them into defined discord channels.

-Usage
+#Install

 1) Set up a Discord application at https://discord.com/developers/applications
 2) Copy your API key from the Discord developer portal for your new application